1. Summary of Multics

 - a supervisor program that managed all hardware resources, using symmetric multiprocessing, multiprogramming, and paging

 - an innovative segmented memory addressing system supported by hardware

 - a tree structured file system

 - device support for peripherals and terminals

 - hundreds of command programs, including language compilers and tools

 - user and system documentation

-The design team's intention was that Multics would develop into a prototype information utility, as described in Martin Greenberger's 1964 Atlantic Monthly article, "The Computers of Tomorrow".
+The design team's intention was that Multics would develop into a prototype information utility, as described in MIT Prof. Martin Greenberger's 1964 Atlantic Monthly article, "The Computers of Tomorrow".
 As part of this vision, Multics was intended to provide interactive access to many remote terminal users simultaneously, in a manner similar to MIT's CTSS system.
 Multics combined ideas from other operating systems with new innovations.
 Security was a fundamental design requirement, in order to meet the utility goals.
 The team's ambition was that Multics would change the way people used and programmed computers.

 Multics was introduced in a series of papers at the 1965 Fall Joint Computer Conference:

 - "Introduction and Overview of the Multics System," F. J. Corbató and V. A. Vyssotsky